har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 ## WiFi Configuration
 To put the vario into WiFi AP server mode, switch on the vario and immediately press and hold the `PCC` button.
 When you hear a confirmation tone, release PCC.

-You can now connect to the WiFi Access Point `ESP8266Vario` - no password needed.
-Now, access the url `http://192.168.4.1` in a browser.
+Connect to the WiFi Access Point `ESP8266Vario`, no password needed.

+Now access the url `http://192.168.4.1` in a browser.
-You can also access the url `http://esp8266.local` with any OS that has mDNS support (MacOS built-in support, Ubuntu - install Avahi, Windows - install Bonjour).
+You can use `http://esp8266.local` with any OS that has mDNS support.
+MacOS has built-in support.
+For Ubuntu, install Avahi.
+For Windows install Bonjour.

-You can configure an external WiFi Access Point SSID and password - then you do not have to switch between your home Wifi network and the vario access point to be able to configure the vario.
-In the field, if the configured external AP is not available, the vario will default to the stand-alone AP as above.
-In either case, if your OS has mDNS support, you can use the url `http://esp8266.local` for configuration.
+You can now configure an external WiFi Access Point SSID and password.
+Then you do not have to switch between your home WiFi network and the vario Access Point to be able to configure the vario.

+If the external AP is available, the vario will connect to it as a client, and then start the configuration web server.
+If your OS has mDNS support, use the url `http://esp8266.local` for configuration.
+Else you will have to watch the serial monitor to find the dynamically assigned IP address.

+If the configured external AP is not available (or configured with wrong credentials) the vario will fall back to the stand-alone Access Point and web server.
+So you can still configure the vario in the field.

 Compiled with Bluetooth support :
 <br>